Remote Monitoring of Two-State Markov Sources via Random Access Channels: an Information Freshness vs. State Estimation Entropy Perspective: Pragmatic State Estimation: Decode Hold

 The reported trends pinpoint a visible gap between the two estimators when few nodes populate the network.
 The rationale behind this goes along the lines of the discussion presented in Example 2.
 Indeed, while both MAP and D\&H attain an exact knowledge whenever a packet from the tracked source is received, the former refines its estimate also in the presence of an idle slot, a collision, or upon receiving a packet from another node ($Y_n\in\{\idle,\collision,\izero,\ione\}$).
 Such side information is especially beneficial for low values of $M$, as it allows to infer with a good level of confidence the state of the reference process.
 A simple quantitative intuition on this can be grasped by focusing on the reactive strategy and by considering the likelihood ratio

 obtained in the event of a collision and only looking at the outcome of the last slot.
 The quantity evaluates to $0$ for $M=2$, allowing the MAP estimator to extract exact knowledge on the change of state, as discussed in the previously presented example.

 Interestingly, the performance gap between the two approaches vanishes as the number of sources increases.
 For larger $M$, indeed, idle slots occur more seldom, and the impact of observing a collision on the MAP estimate of the reference source becomes weaker.
-A hint on this is again offered for the reactive case by \eqref{eq:pColl_reactive}, as the likelihood ratio converges to $(1-\alpha)/\alpha$ for $M\rightarrow\infty$.
+A hint on this is again offered by \eqref{eq:pColl_reactive}, as the likelihood ratio converges to $(1-\alpha)/\alpha$ for $M\rightarrow\infty$.
 This observation is of practical relevance, suggesting that the simple D\&H solution offers good performance in sufficiently large networks when symmetric sources are to be tracked.

 Fig.~\ref{fig:Pe_symmetric} also reveals that a lower error probability is attained for the configuration under study when nodes implement a reactive transmission approach, especially for low to intermediate values of $M$.
 The choice of accessing the channel only to signal a change of state is in this case particularly beneficial, increasing the probability of successfully notifying an update.
 Conversely, when sources are sampled at random times, nodes may attempt to report information which is already available at the receiver, congesting the medium unnecessarily and generating additional collisions that reduce the estimator accuracy.